LouisCharlesC/safe/README.md

 ### The Access class
 Through the Access class you specify the Lock object you want to use, access the Value object using pointer semantics (* and ->) and define whether you want this access to be read-write or read-only.
 For every access into a Safe object,
 * define the locking behavior by choosing the LockType template parameter.
-* decide whether the access should be const-qualified (SharedAccess alias) or not (Access alias).
+* decide whether the access should is read-write or read only.
 * access the value using pointer semantics: * and ->.
 ### The helper aliases
 The helper aliases are the way to declare Access objects suitable for a Safe object.
 The Safe class defines Access and SharedAccess which are templated on the Lock type.
 Four other aliases exist in the safe namespace for c++11's locks: